peer-calls/peer-calls/CONTRIBUTING.md

 ## License

-As the project uses the [MIT license][license], you agree that any code you submit to the project will also be licensed under the same license.
+As the project uses the [Apache 2.0][license], you agree that any code you submit to the project will also be licensed under the same license.

 [license]: LICENSE